cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 ---

 In this document, we show to to use the upb.crypto.craco and upb.crypto.math library to implement an example scheme, the Elgamal encryption scheme [Elg85].
-Compared to the other tutorials, we also aim to showcase a possible class structure that could be used as well as introduce the library'sy intermediate serialization framework to you along the way.
+Compared to the other tutorials, we also aim to showcase a possible class structure that could be used as well as introduce the library's intermediate serialization framework to you along the way.

 First, lets review how ElGamal encryption works: